 If you are unable to keep your appointment please inform the surgery in time for it to be available to another patient, we have an answerphone service available out of hours for you to leave cancellation messages.

 Length of Appointments

-Routine GP appointments are booked at 10 minute intervals.
-If you have several issues to discuss with your GP or you would like to discuss a complex issue, you may prefer to book a ‘double appointment’ of 20 minutes duration.
+Routine GP appointments are booked at 15 minute intervals.
+If you have several issues to discuss with your GP or you would like to discuss a complex issue, you may prefer to book a double appointment.

 Talking to the Doctor or Nurse on the telephone

 There may be occasions when you would prefer to speak to your GP or one of our Practice Nurses on the telephone, rather than visiting the practice.
 Our reception team will happily take your contact details and ask the nature of your call, and then they can book you into the most appropriate time slot.
 Phone calls will be made on or very close to the time it is booked for

 Being on time for your appointment and checking in with the receptionist or using the automatic check in system.

 - Letting us know if you need to cancel.

 - Making separate appointments for each member of the family that needs to be seen